THE ART of ESPACIO NAGOYA CASTLE

 • 素材・技法:洋金箔にインクジェットプリント(原画:紙本着色)

-• Materials & techniques: inkjet print on brass leaf (original: pigments on Japanese paper)
+• Materials & techniques: Inkjet print on brass leaf (original: pigments on Japanese paper)

-• Location: 1F Entrance hall, elevator hall
+• Location: 1F Entrance Hall

 《竹林虎図》の「竹と虎」の組み合わせは、名古屋城本丸御殿の障壁画にも描かれているように、多くの寺院の襖絵や屏風などに観ることができる。